-Jade is committed to expanding the boundaries of Classical music and its presentation.
-From 2006-2010 she served as the inaugural New Music/New Places Fellow for the prestigious Concert Artist Guild organization.
-She offers a diverse mix of repertoire from the Classics to the cutting edge and audiences have come to expect creative projects backed by riveting performances.
-Her program Kandinsky and Scriabin: Hearing Color, Seeing Sound focuses on links between visual art and music and The Rhythm Project is an exploration of pieces that exploit the more percussive nature of the piano.
+Jade’s commitment to expanding the boundaries of Classical music and its presentation began during her tenure as the inaugural New Music/New Places Fellow for the prestigious Concert Artist Guild organization.
+Today, she offers an incredibly diverse mix of repertoire from the Classics to the cutting edge and audiences have come to expect creative projects backed by riveting performances.
+Most recently, she toured the Paganini Project which features three jaw-dropping sets of variations on Paganini’s infamous Caprice No. 24.
+Her multimedia program Kandinsky and Scriabin: Hearing Color, Seeing Sound focuses on links between visual art, music and synesthesia and The Rhythm Project is an exploration of pieces that exploit the more percussive nature of the piano.
 An extension of The Rhythm Project, Jade released her debut CD in March 2009 for eOne Music entitled Revolutionary Rhythm, praised by Allmusic.com as “a thought-provoking, entertaining, and fun debut that easily establishes Simmons as a major talent.”
-This season, on her newly founded label Superwoman Records, she will release the EP Playing with Fire featuring works for piano, Rhodes organ and electronics.
-2013 will see the release of her sophomore CD with eOne called #PaganiniProject featuring three jaw-dropping sets of variations on Paganini’s infamous Caprice No. 24.
+September of 2012, at the Apple store in Soho, she celebrated her newly founded label Superwoman Records and the release of her genre-smashing EP Playing with Fire.

 A native of Charleston, South Carolina, Jade completed her undergraduate work in piano performance at Northwestern University under Sylvia Wang.
 While there, she co-founded the immensely popular percussion and dance ensemble Boomshaka!.
 Simmons also became Miss Chicago, Miss Illinois and ultimately first runner-up at the 2000 Miss America Pageant where she performed Chopin’s Etude in C-sharp minor, Op.
 10, No. 4, before a live television audience of millions.
 Ms. Simmons holds a Master’s degree from Rice University, where she studied as a Provost Fellow under acclaimed pianist Jon Kimura Parker.